iennae/blog-1/content/posts/2020/2020-08-26-app-provisioning-on-azure-vm-with-chocolatey-for-live-streaming.md

 So far, we've discussed how to automatically install applications for live streaming, using [Chocolatey][chocolatey], while provisioning a [Windows VM][az vm] on Azure.
 There are many reasons to provision and destroy VMs on the Cloud.
 Using an ARM Template and custom script for the VM provisioning will make your life easier.
 I hope this post gives small tips to live streamers using VMs for their purpose.

+I'm going to discuss, in the [next post][post next], how [Power Platform][pw platform] increases productivity against this sort of ad-hoc Azure resource provisioning.

 [image-01]: https://sa0blogs.blob.core.windows.net/devkimchi/2020/08/app-provisioning-on-azure-vm-with-chocolatey-for-live-streaming-01.png

+[post next]: /2020/09/02/ad-hoc-azure-resource-provisioning-via-power-platform/

 [gh sample]: https://github.com/devkimchi/LiveStream-VM-Setup-Sample
 [gh sample arm]: https://github.com/devkimchi/LiveStream-VM-Setup-Sample/blob/main/azuredeploy.json#L347-L389